ByronBroughten/Deal-Lab/README.md

 To that end, the user may enter information about a rental property as well as about whatever financing they'd use to purchase it and whatever costs they'd incure to manage it.
 As the user enters information, the input values feed into calculations that produce other derrivative variables (like monthly loan payment amounts, total monthly expenses, etc) which ultimately solve for the outputs (ROI, etc).

-A complication arises from the fact that the inputs and derrivative variables compose a dependency tree that is dynamic.
-This dynamicness is because users may enter variables into the input fields such that input fields may automatically adjust in response to one another.
+Users may enter variables into the input fields such that input fields may automatically adjust in response to one another.
 For example, in the field dedicated to the cost of heating a property, the user may enter something like this: "property-sqft \* 0.05".
 Then if the property's square feet is increased, so too is the entered heating cost.

-To accomodate the dynamicness of the dependency tree, the app uses a topological sort, which takes in ids of interdependent nodes, each paired with the ids of their dependencies, and produces a valid sequence of ids.
-That sequence is then followed when the values of the inputs and derrivative variables are calculated.

 In addition to carrying out calculations and allowing for interdependent inputs and variables, the app lets users save properties, management service providers, loans, custom variables, custom lists of variables, and whole deals.
 The user can then load up any of that information, copy and tweak it, delete it, and compare things like saved properties and deals side-by-side in a table format.